CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Approach

 \subsection{Context Generation}

-To balance the context size with the training costs of DL models, we propose two novel algorithms, multi-granularity slicing and adaptive context-expanding, to generate comprehensive contexts within a limited window size.
-The input of this step is a given code commit and it outputs a commit file with comprehensive contexts for its following Large Lange Models (LLMs).
-Specifically, this commit file includes the commit message of a given code commit and a series of code changes with comprehensive contexts.
+To balance the context size with the training costs of Large Lange Models (LLMs), we propose two novel algorithms, multi-granularity slicing and adaptive context-expanding, to generate a code commit's precise (reduced comprehensive) context within a limited window size.
+The input of this step is a given code commit and it outputs a commit file with a precise context comprehended by LLMs.
+Specifically, this commit file includes the commit message of a given code commit and a series of code changes with precise contexts.

 In context generation, \detector{} works in the following four steps.
 First, it extracts source codes before and after a given code commit.
 Second, it conducts multi-granularity slicing over the abstract syntax trees (ASTs) of these files, thus removing irrelevant components of these files.
 Third, it conducts adaptive context-expanding over these reduced files.
 Fourth, it concatenates the commit messages with the output of step 3 as the input of our following model.